Why Chose a Fellowship Trained Mohs Surgeon?

 How do I prepare for the day of surgery?

-The best preparation for Mohs surgery is a good night's rest followed by breakfast, unless otherwise directed.
+The best preparation for Mohs Micrographic Surgery is a good night's rest followed by breakfast, unless otherwise directed.
 In most cases, the surgery will be completed on an outpatient (clinic) basis.
 Because you can expect to be here for most of the day, it is wise to bring along a book, magazine or laptop.
 We have a wireless network for your convenience.
 Bringing a snack is also recommended.
 Because the day may prove to be quite tiring, it is advisable to have someone accompany you the day of surgery to provide companionship and a ride home.

 Do I stop my blood thinners?